Communication Requirements for Internal vs. External Audiences

 Message: "Construction will close 106 Avenue between 99 St and 101 St from August 2 to August 15.
 Expect delays and detours."

-Format: Mailed notice, project website, social media
+Format: Mailed or emailed public notice, project website, social media

 Purpose: Inform public and reduce complaints